ihedbit/Solidity-Zero2Hero/Interview/Interview-Questions/Answers/03-Advanced/Readme.md

         secondContractOwner = msg.sender;
     }

-    // Additional functions of the second contract...
+    function getSecondContractOwner() public view returns (address) {
+        return secondContractOwner;
     }
+}

 ```
+## More Explanation
+To observe the functionality, you can follow these steps:

+1. **Deploy the Proxy Contract:**
+   Deploy the `Proxy` contract first.
+This will be the initial contract that performs delegatecalls to other contracts.

+2. **Deploy the First Contract:**
+   After deploying the `Proxy` contract, call the `delegateCallToFirstContract` function on the `Proxy` contract.
+This will create an instance of `FirstContract` and perform a delegatecall to it.

+3. **Inspect State in First Contract:**
+   After the delegatecall to the `FirstContract`, you can inspect the state of `FirstContract` by calling the `getFirstContractOwner` function.
+It should return the address of the `Proxy` contract since `msg.sender` in `FirstContract` is set to the address of the caller, which is the `Proxy` contract.

+4. **Deploy the Second Contract:**
+   Similarly, you can call the `delegateCallToSecondContract` function on the `Proxy` contract.
+This will create an instance of `SecondContract` and perform a delegatecall to it.

+5. **Inspect State in Second Contract:**
-Similarly, when the delegatecall is made from the first contract to the second contract, `msg.sender` in the second contract will be the address of the first contract.
+   After the delegatecall to the `SecondContract`, you can inspect the state of `SecondContract` by calling the `getSecondContractOwner` function.
+It should return the address of the `FirstContract` contract since `msg.sender` in `SecondContract` is set to the address of the caller, which is the `FirstContract` contract.

-So, in summary:

-- `msg.sender` in the proxy contract will be the address that initiated the delegatecall to the proxy.
-- `msg.sender` in the first contract will be the address of the proxy contract.
-- `msg.sender` in the second contract will be the address of the first contract.